Login

 Q: Are there volunteer requirements?

 A: Yes, there are.
-Each family (not swimmer) is required to work a total of 16 points and 2 snack bar/BBQ shifts.
-In addition, all families must work 2 volunteer shifts and up to 2 snack bar/BBQ shifts during Championships.
+Each family (not swimmer) is required to work a total of 20 points, including 2 snack bar/BBQ shifts.
+In addition, all families must volunteer during Championships.
 The volunteer points are calculated based on the job type and skill level required.
 There is a lot of downtime during swim meets and events.
 Volunteering is a great way to fill the time, help the team, and socialize!